rsdoiel/antenna/science_and_technology.md

 ---

-## Don't shoot, I'm only the system administrator!
+## Don't shoot me, I'm only the system administrator!

 date: 2025-06-27, updated: 2025-06-27, from: The Register (UK I.T.
 News)